ProtonMail/rust-mail/README.md

 This repo contains a quick template on how to hook up a rust project to CI.
 This readme also contains additional information on how to compile rust for different platforms.

+## Note About Features & Workspaces

+If you have different crates which depend on other crates with varying degrees of feature requirements, it may be best to separate those into separate workspaces.
+E.g.: When mixing crates with web-assembly or uniffi-gen guarded behind features, it's possible for certain test with no dependency on these platforms to be "poisoned" with feature code.

 ## Web Assembly (WASM)